futres/fovt-data-pipeline/README.md

 *NOTE 1: you must reference your input data file to reason within the root-level heirarchicy of this repository.
 We have provided the `data/` directory for putting input and output data files, although you can use any directory under the root.
 The docker image cannot find files like `../some-other-directory/file.txt`.*

-*NOTE 2:  you may wish to run the reasoner using python directly instead of docker.
-You can find a reference to that procedure by visiting the [ontology-data-pipeline repository](https://github.com/biocodellc/ontology-data-pipeline).*

 ## STEP 3: Loading Data Into Document Store